Peroral Endoscopic Myotomy (POEM)

 The POEM procedure is performed via endoscopy.
 An endoscope is a long, thin, flexible tube which has a camera on the end.
 Through the endoscope, various tools are passed to perform diagnostic testing and interventional therapies.
 During the POEM procedure, the endoscope is passed down the mouth and into the esophagus or stomach.
 A small cut (incision) is made in the inner lining of the esophagus or stomach, and then the affected muscle layer is exposed.
 The muscle layer is then cut (called a myotomy), allowing the muscles to relax and food to pass through more easily.
 The small incision is finally closed with a few tiny clips, and the lining heals.

-• Is less invasive than traditional procedures like a laparoscopic Heller myotomy
+• It is less invasive than traditional procedures like a laparoscopic Heller myotomy

-• Requires shorter recovery time (typically, patients only need a single night of monitoring before discharge, versus a week-long stay after a Heller myotomy)
+• It requires shorter recovery time (typically, patients only need a single night of monitoring before discharge, versus a week-long stay after a Heller myotomy)

-• Results in fewer complications than traditional surgical procedures (with success rates ranging from 92 – 96% in children)
+• It results in fewer complications than traditional surgical procedures (with success rates ranging from 92 – 96% in children)

 Learn About the Motility Center